alsanch/azurearcservers/README.md

     - Update Management with "Enable on all available and future machines" enabled
     - Runbook called AutoRemediatePolicyLAAgentAzureArcServers.ps1, that triggers a remediation task for the policies "Configure Log Analytics extension on Azure Arc enabled Windows/Linux servers" and "Configure Dependency agent on Azure Arc enabled Windows/Linux servers" when there are pending resources to be remediated
       - Schedule to trigger the runbook once per day at 23:00:00 local time
-      - Managed Identity with Resource Policy Contributor permissions at subscription level to trigger the remediation task
+      - Managed Identity with Resource Policy Contributor permissions at subscription/resource group level to trigger the remediation task
 - **Azure Monitor action group with an email action**
 - **Azure Monitor alerts based on log analytics workspace metrics:** processorTimePercent; commitedBytesInUsePercent; logicalDiskFreeSpacePercent
 - **Azure Workbooks:** AlertsConsole; OSPerformanceAndCapacity; WindowsEvents; WindowsUpdates